 IAdvisor 529 college savings plan – for Iowa residents only – provides families with flexible means to save for a child’s college education while taking advantage of multiple tax and estate benefits.

 This material is provided for general and educational purposes only; and is not intended to provide legal, tax or investment advice.
 All investments are subject to risk.
-We recommend that you consult an independent legal or financial advisor for specific advice about your individual situation.
+We recommend that you consult an independent legal advisor or financial professional for specific advice about your individual situation.

 The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.

 Investors should carefully consider the investment objectives, risks and charges and expenses of 529 plans and their underlying funds before investing.
 This and other information can be found in the Program Description or other disclosure documents of the 529 Plan.
 You may obtain this information from the programs’ administrators or your financial professional.
 Please read this information carefully before investing or sending money.

 Tomorrow's Scholar is Wisconsin's state-sponsored college savings plan administered by the College Savings Program Board and the State of Wisconsin.
 Voya Investment Management (Voya IM) provides investment management and administrative services for the Tomorrow's Scholar plan.
 Shares in the program are distributed by Voya Investment Management.